 You will have a few small scars over your knee following this procedure.
 Dr. Mehta will provide you with instructions on how to keep your knee scar clean and dry.

 Arthroscopic knee surgery recovery time will depend on the type of surgery that has been performed.
-For simple procedures, you might be back to normal after 2-4 weeks – though for ligament repairs and meniscus surgery it may take longer than this.
+For simple procedures, you might be back to normal after 2-4 weeks.
+For ligament repairs and meniscus surgery it may take longer than this.

-Dr. Mehta will recommend exercises which you should do regularly for several weeks after your surgery, as well as arranging for physical therapy if appropriate.
+Dr. Mehta will give you exercises that you should do for several weeks after your surgery.
+She will also arrange for physical therapy if appropriate.

-Dr. Mehta provides concierge orthopedic care and will arrange for follow up visits with her at Resilience Orthopedics, as well as calling you to check up on you during your recovery.
+Dr. Mehta provides concierge orthopedic care.
+She will arrange for follow-up visits with her at Resilience Orthopedics.
+She will call you to check up on you during your recovery.